-Management believes that its strategy to maintain Cold-EEZE® as a recognized brand name, its broader range of products, its adequate manufacturing capacity, together with its current working capital and its available 2015 Equity Line, if exercised, should provide a source of capital to fund normal business operations.
 Our operations support the current research and development expenditures related to new products.
-In addition to the funding from operations, it is likely that we will in the short and long term raise additional capital through the issuance of securities or secure other financing sources to support such product development research, new product acquisitions or a venture investment or acquisition.
-Such funding through the issuance of equity securities would result in the dilution of current stockholders' ownership in the Company.
+In addition to the funding from operations, it is likely that we will in the short and long term raise additional capital through the issuance of securities or secure other financing sources to support, among other items, (i) new product introductions, (ii) expansion of our product marketing and promotion activities, (iii) additional research and development activities, (iv) venture investments or acquisitions, and/or (v) support current operations.
+Any funding through the issuance of equity securities would result in the dilution of current stockholders' ownership in the Company.
 Should our product development initiatives progress on certain formulations, additional development expenditures may require substantial financial support and may necessitate the consideration of alternative approaches such as licensing, joint venture, or partnership arrangements that we determine will meet our long term goals and objectives.
 Ultimately, should internal working capital be insufficient and external funding methods or other business arrangements become unattainable, it would likely result in the deferral or abandonment of future development relative to current and prospective product development initiatives and formulations.